Graphegon/CoinBLAS/README.md

 Loading the full blockchain graph takes up to 512GB of memory and
 $1000 worth of BigQuery cost, so that's probably out of most people's budgets.
-Thankfully, CoinBLAS can load a month's worth of graph data at a time, costing only a few dollars per data-month.
-Current memory requirements to load all of November 2020 is 16GB of RAM, easily done on relatively modest laptop hardware.
+However CoinBLAS can load a month's worth of graph data at a time, costing only a few dollars per data-month.
+Current memory requirements to load all of November 2020 is 12GB of RAM, easily done on relatively modest laptop hardware.

+The "traditional" approach to doing this kind of Bitcoin graph analysis is to load all the data into a large horizontally clustered database, and then use map-reduce ETL frameworks to load, process, and reduce.
+This kind of large scale deployment is very complex, and suffers from the typical distributed graph problem: Local data access is fast and consistent, on the order of nanoseconds, but remote data access can be a million times slower on the order of hundreds of milliseconds with much higher variation.

+Neither CoinBLAS nor the GraphBLAS API are a magic bullet that makes graph problems suddenly tractable.
+Work is work, and traversing millions of nodes is a lot of work.
+The GraphBLAS sidesteps the whole distributed database problem by simply storing the entire graph in memory.
+However The CoinBLAS approach has a number of distinct
+advantages:

+	- Linear Algebra is a powerful mathematical abstraction over graphs.

+	- Extremely efficient hypersparse graph multiplication.

+    - The same code can run on laptop or multi-GPU supercomputer.

+	- Python allows fast, ad-hoc queries and integration with many 3rd party tools.

+So what's so great about Linear Algebra in the first place and what does it have to do with graphs?
+Read on or skip ahead to the Usage and API sections.

 # Intro